any4ka/homeawayScreening/README.md

 * Explicit wait is used to have the overlay properly load.

 Bugs:
-1. When hitting the "Purchase" Button without any information entered, the screen goes back to the shopping cart.
+* When hitting the "Purchase" Button without any information entered, the screen goes back to the shopping cart.
-    > Expected Result: Page is to refresh and the errors to appear above the required fields
+    * Expected Result: Page is to refresh and the errors to appear above the required fields
-2. The State text box disappears after coming back to the page.
+* The State text box disappears after coming back to the page.
-    > Expected Result: text box to be present, while the drop down menu is not working.
+    * Expected Result: text box to be present, while the drop down menu is not working.

+Scenarios that use the profiles, I was not able to complete them.
+An email was sent out to toolsqa administrator to ask for correct test credentials.
+I am awaiting on the response.